AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 It was a fast reaction, the fastest I'd ever done it.
 The fastest I had ever formed fire willingly since my first days here.
 I was afraid of the fire, always afraid, but Alex...
 He was my friend, and Mr. Garrett couldn't hurt him.
 I wove with quickness and clarity, a ball of fire so large that when it hit the pair it blinded the room and I feel out of the dream.

 I fell to my knees as Mr. Garrett sat still in his chair beside me.
 I begged.
 "No.  Please don't hurt Alex.
 I'll do anything - everything."
 I begged and pleaded over and over again, but Mr. Garrett wasn't listening to me.
-I tried to get back into the dream but I couldn't.
+Though a soft wind blew my longer than usual hair even though there was no windows.
+It felt like someone had run their fingers through my hair.
+It was the only response to my pleading as  I tried to get back into the dream but I couldn't.
 My heart was racing, my blood pumping through my veins so hard it was all I could hear.

-Mr. Garrett patted my shoulder, "That was well done, Nox.
+And then without any warning, Mr. Garrett patted my shoulder, "That was well done, Nox.
 You can go today.
 That was excellent control."

 I blinked at my teacher.
 He never let me go early but I wasn't about to stall with permission to leave.
 So I left as quickly as I'd come.
 I scurried across the floor on my knees and grabbed my things and then rushed out the door and down the hall back to my room.